millerjmatos/bootstrap/README.md

 # bootstrap

+*Automating system configuration with one command using Ansible.*

 > Review the contents of the `mystation.yml` file first, and make sure you understand all the steps.
 Feel free to edit it according to your needs and preferences.

 Just run one command to set everything up: